kmishmael/kmishmael.dev/content/blog/my-experience-at-alx.md

 ---
-title: "My Experience at ALX"
+title: "My Experience at ALX (And an excuse to talk about other things as well)"
 slug: "my-alx-experience"
 date: "2024-04-12T12:31:49+03:00"
 ---

-# My Experience at ALX (And an excuse to talk about other things as well)

 On the tipping end of 2022, I finally got the courage to apply for ALX Africa Software Engineering course.
 On 5th Dec, 2022, I got the acceptable letter and was scheduled to start on 23rd January 2023.